Wspecht3117/Wspecht3117/README.md

 - 👋 Hi, I’m @Wspecht3117
 - 👀 I’m interested in Cloud DevOps
-- 🌱 I’m currently learning Javascript and Bash
+- 🌱 I’m currently learning Javascript/Python/Bash.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...